Busy Philipps Talking About Heath Ledger Will Break Your Heart

 Count Busy Philipps as one of the few celebrities comfortable with mourning in public.
 In the past year, Philipps has almost made a career out of being candid on Instagram, and, in a new interview with The Cut, she's being just as frank about the death of Heath Ledger.
 Philipps is best friends with Michelle Williams, Ledger's ex, and his 2008 death hit hard.

 "It’s just been a long 10 years, you know?" she told The Cut.
 On the anniversary of Ledger's death this year, Philipps aired her grief on Instagram, weeping openly in one of her stories.
-It was one of the first emotional displays the public had seen in regards to Ledger's death, which is to this day one of Hollywood's greatest losses.
+It was one of the first emotional displays the public had seen in regards to Ledger's death, which was one of Hollywood's greatest losses.
 Ledger even won a posthumous Oscar the same year he died.
-The year of his death, Philipps was pregnant with Birdie, her first child and a sometimes star of her Instagram stories.
+The year of his death, Philipps was pregnant with Birdie, her first child and sometime star of her Instagram stories.

 Advertisement